Running routes in Cardiff

 Sweat factor: This route can really be as easy or difficult as you want it to be. one of the best things about this route is that it’s perfect for all abilities.
 There are several points along the way where you can shorten or extend the run to match your abilities.

-Post-run cool-down: At the finish you can head over to the Cowbridge Road to take in your chosen method of re-hydration.
-There are plenty of shops to grab a drink, or if your legs and mind require a stiffer stimulant, Canton’s crawl of pubs can help you out.
+Post-run cool-down: At the finish you can head over to the Cowbridge Road to take in your chosen method of re-hydration, where there are plenty of shops to grab a drink.

 Overall rating: 7/10